 Should I Start or Stop Any Medications Prior to Surgery?

-Michelle Moore PAC will discuss any medications you are taking with you during your consultation.
+One of my advance practice professions (Michelle Moore or Steve Balos) will discuss any medications you are taking with you during your consultation.
 We will want to see the actual bottles of your medications, both prescription and over the counter.
 That way we can ensure the accuracy of your dosages and dosing requirements, and we will know which medications will need to be stopped or delayed.

-There are some standard medications you will need to stop taking a few days prior to your surgery.
-These are blood thinners, anti-inflammatory medications, aspirin, and most herbal supplements.
+There are some standard medications you will need to stop taking prior to your surgery.
+These are blood thinners, anti-inflammatory medications, weight loss medications/some diabetes medications, aspirin, and most herbal supplements.
 All of these can lead to increased bleeding.

 While not a medication, if you smoke cigarettes, you will also need to stop smoking for at least two weeks prior to your procedure and two weeks following.
 This is because smoking constricts the blood vessels, and this impedes the healing process.